yousefelassal/quote-cron/README.md

 > Don't look back.
 Something might be gaining on you.

 > The person who lives life fully, glowing with life's energy, is the person who lives a successful life.

+> A successful person is one who can lay a firm foundation with the bricks that others throw at him or her.